yohei-yoshihara/learn-vulkan/guide/src/shader_objects/shader_program.md

 std::uint8_t flags{flags_v};
 ```

 There is one more piece of pipeline state needed: vertex input.
-We will consider this to be constant per shader and take it in the constructor:
+We will consider this to be constant per shader and store it in the constructor:

 ```cpp
 // shader_program.hpp